Cancer predisposition gene panel

 - The test results should be interpreted in context with any other available patient/client clinical findings

-- In the case of a clear diagnosis, more targeted panels are available as a first-tier approach to reduce the chance of secondary or uncertain findings, which can then be followed by specified reflex options
+- In the case of a clear clinical diagnosis, more targeted panels are available as a first-tier approach to reduce the chance of secondary or uncertain findings, which can then be followed by specified reflex options

 - Chromosomal microarray with whole exome sequencing or full genome sequencing without microarray can be selected instead of gene panel testing to increase detection rates